junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "We can help," Sam offers.

 "Maybe we should leave this place first?"
 Donatello suggests.
-"Maybe it's just me, but I don't want to stay in this asylum any longer."
+"Maybe it's just me, but I don't want to stay in this nuthouse any longer.
+I miss my bed."

 "Cas?"
 Dean asks simply.